-(d) No approval, authorization, license, permit, order or consent of, or declaration, registration or filing with, any governmental or administrative authority, commission, board, agency or instrumentality is required for the valid execution and delivery of this AGREEMENT by CONTRACTOR, except such as has been duly obtained or made or such as CONTRACTOR has given AGENCY adequate assurance will be obtained or made before the commencement of services by CONTRACTOR under this AGREEMENT.
+(d) No approval, authorization, license, permit, order or consent of, or declaration, registration or filing with, any governmental or administrative authority, commission, board, agency or instrumentality is required for the valid execution and delivery of the AGREEMENT by CONTRACTOR, except such as has been duly obtained or made or such as CONTRACTOR has given AGENCY adequate assurance will be obtained or made before the commencement of services by CONTRACTOR under the AGREEMENT.

 (e) Except as herein stated, CONTRACTOR holds, or is expressly licensed to use, all patents, rights, licenses, and franchises necessary or appropriate to operate and maintain all FACILITIES and vehicles pursuant to and in accordance with the terms of the AGREEMENT.

-(f) CONTRACTOR has been unable to obtain permits from the Bay Area Air Management District which may or may not be necessary for its facility on Whitehall Lane.
-CONTRACTOR is also in litigation over the adequacy of the Environmental Impact Report for the Whitehall Lane facility, alleged nuisances and other matters.
-Nothing in this litigation or the ultimate outcome shall constitute a violation of this AGREEMENT, unless it prevents CONTRACTOR from legally performing the SOLID WASTE SERVICES required by this AGREEMENT, in which case such violation may constitute a major breach.

-(g) A misrepresentation or breach under this Section shall constitute a minor breach, except as stated in Subparagraph (f), or where expressly designated by this AGREEMENT as a major breach.

 SECTION 13.
 PERMITS, LICENSES, ETC

-CONTRACTOR shall obtain, maintain and pay for, at CONTRACTOR's sole expense, all permits, licenses and approvals required by federal and state law for its operations and activities under this AGREEMENT.
+CONTRACTOR shall obtain, maintain and pay for, at CONTRACTOR's sole expense, all permits, licenses and approvals required by federal and state law for its operations and activities under the AGREEMENT.
 CONTRACTOR shall file with AGENCY a list of all such permits, licenses and approvals designating the issuing agency, the dates of issuance, the expiration of those permits, and shall file a copy of all current permits.
 CONTRACTOR shall be solely liable for all fines or civil penalties that may be imposed by any regulatory agency for CONTRACTOR-caused violations of permits, laws, or regulations; AGENCY shall not be liable for and shall not reimburse CONTRACTOR for payment of those fines or civil penalties.
+CONTRACTOR’s payment or incurring of such fines or penalties shall not be included for reimbursement as part of the Rate Methodology.
 CONTRACTOR reserves the right to contest any fine in an administrative proceeding or in court prior to its payment.
-CONTRACTOR's failure to obtain permits from the Bay Area Air Management District which may or may not be necessary shall not constitute a breach of this AGREEMENT.
-Any violation of this Section shall constitute a major breach.
+CONTRACTOR's failure to obtain permits from the Bay Area Air Management District which may or may not be necessary shall not constitute a breach of the AGREEMENT.

 SECTION 14.
 INSURANCE

 Insurance.
-CONTRACTOR shall obtain and maintain in full force and effect throughout the term of this AGREEMENT the following insurance coverage:
+CONTRACTOR shall obtain and maintain in full force and effect throughout the term of the AGREEMENT the following insurance coverage:

 (a) Workers' Compensation insurance.
-CONTRACTOR shall provide, to the extent required by law, workers' compensation insurance in the performance of any of CONTRACTOR's duties under this AGREEMENT; including but not limited to, workers' compensation and disability, and shall provide AGENCY with certification of all such coverages upon request by AGENCY.
+CONTRACTOR shall provide, to the extent required by law, workers' compensation insurance in the performance of any of CONTRACTOR's duties under the AGREEMENT, including, but not limited to, workers' compensation and disability, and shall provide AGENCY with certification of all such coverages upon request by AGENCY.

 (b) General Liability insurance.
-CONTRACTOR shall obtain and maintain in full force and effect during the term of this AGREEMENT commercial or comprehensive general liability insurance policy (bodily injury and property damage) of not less than Two Million Dollars ($2,000,000) combined single limit per occurrence, issued by a company duly and legally licensed to transact business in the State of California, covering liability for any personal injury, including death, to any person and/or damage to the property of any person arising from the acts or omissions of CONTRACTOR or any officer, agent, or employee of CONTRACTOR under this AGREEMENT.
+CONTRACTOR shall obtain and maintain in full force and effect during the term of the AGREEMENT commercial or comprehensive general liability insurance policy (bodily injury and property damage) of not less than Two Million Dollars ($2,000,000) combined single limit per occurrence, issued by a company duly and legally licensed to transact business in the State of California, covering liability for any personal injury, including death, to any person and/or damage to the property of any person arising from the acts or omissions of CONTRACTOR or any officer, agent, or employee of CONTRACTOR under the AGREEMENT.